 “Fine,” you might be thinking.
 “But what, exactly, do philosophy majors do?
 What job will I get if I major in philosophy?”

 But the truth is that there is no simple answer to the career question.
-We don’t know what you will do with your philosophy degree, since that will depend on your particular interests, values, and circumstances.
+We don’t know exactly what you will do with your philosophy degree, since that will depend on your own particular interests, values, and circumstances.
 What we do know is that the study of philosophy will make you a better thinker, writer, and communicator, and these skills will help you to succeed in whatever career path you choose.*

 *We would also point out that the career question isn't the only question to ask when considering a major in philosophy.
 For further considerations, we recommend Bertrand Russell's excellent essay on The Value of Philosophy.